YinWahYip/YinWahYip/README.md

 - 🎻 I've played the violin for over 15 years!
 - 📚 Avid Journaler For the past 3 years
+- I'm about to learn how to crochet.

 To reach me, email me at: